-Years ago, Elisabeth Elliot (1926-2015) popularized an old poem—the commonsense simplicity and clarity of which have encouraged many anxious and weary saints.
+Elisabeth Elliot (1926–2015) popularized the following old poem—a piece of commonsense simplicity and clarity which has encouraged many anxious and weary saints.

 From an old English parsonage down by the sea

 There came in the twilight a message to me;

 Its quaint Saxon legend, deeply engraven,

 Hath, it seems to me, teaching from Heaven.

 And on through the doors the quiet words ring

 Like a low inspiration: “DO THE NEXT THING.”